kolkhis/tech-notes/linux/monitoring/telemetry-pipelines.md

 2. Processors
 3. Downstream desinations

-What the processing chains look like is determined by the input data (the format and info requirements of the tool) and storage destinations.
+What the processing chains looks like is determined by the input data (the format and info requirements of the tool) and the storage destinations.